 Trustees may have additional tax reporting obligations with respect to trusts they manage as of 2023

-If you oversee a trust and have not been required to file T3 trust income tax and information returns with the Canada Revenue Agency (CRA) in the past, you should be aware of the new federal reporting rules, which are intended to come into effect in 2023.
+If you oversee a trust and have not been required to file T3 trust income tax and information returns with the Canada Revenue Agency (CRA) in the past, you should be aware of new federal reporting rules, which became effective in 2023.

 The Government of Canada has enacted new legislation requiring trustees of certain trusts to file annual T3 returns with information disclosures.
 The legislation will impact most Canadian-resident and deemed-resident trusts with taxation years ending after December 30, 2023.